A Glória de Fazer Cinema em Portugal: Plot

 The film focuses on a letter from José Régio to his friend Alberto Serpa dated September 18, 1929, in which Régio informs Sepra of his intention to set up a film production company called Ultra with friends in order to make quality films in Portugal.
 He asks Serpa to start by lending him a film camera from an acquaintance in Porto that he had previously told Régio about.
 There appears to have never been a reply to the letter.

-But then a resident of Régio's hometown of Vila do Conde found, among his countless collections about the city in the 2000s, film canisters containing a few minutes of film that turned out to have an amazing story.
-Using original recordings, this short documentary shows the viewer how that recording actually came about in Vila do Conde.
+But then a resident of Régio's hometown of Vila do Conde found film canisters in a collection relating to the city.
+The footage was later identified as recordings connected to the subject of documentary.
+Using original recordings, the documentary examines how the footage was made in Vila do Conde.

 The director himself, as a voice-over, guides the viewer through the film.
 He tells the viewer of a cameraman named Remi Caillaud who arrived in Vila do Conde on August 30, 1930.
 Caillaud was born to French parents on May 4, 1887, in Meiringen, Switzerland and later went with his parents to Paris.
 After the First World War, he became a cameraman and filmed air shows, particularly in Italy.
 In 1928 he came to Portugal to film an air show there and continued to work there.

 The director narrates how Régio and Caillaud first met on December 1, 1930, on the terrace of the Hotel Palace in Vila do Conde, with their mutual friend Alberto Serpa.
 Records indicate that those involved spent several weeks together in Vila do Conde, during which they also screened the film Fátima Milagrosa by Rino Lupo at the local Teatro Afonso Sanches.
 It can therefore be assumed that the 4 minutes of film that were now found were made at this time.

 After that, there was no progress on the project.
 The viewer is informed that Régio's notes only indicate that he did not like the Frenchman's ideas, without specifying whether they were artistic, technical or socio-political ideas.
 No recordings of Caillaud are known after 1930; he only reappears as a projectionist in Paris.
 The documentary mentions local newspaper O Democrático from Vila do Conde reporting on September 26, 1930, an incident in which a Frenchman, after losing some cash, his watch, Swiss jewelry and his film equipment while playing cards, vandalized the gaming hall in anger and was taken into police custody, and was only released after paying a fine.